-Statements are taken from the three ‘In Brief’ articles in Issue 3 (Volume 73, 2016) of the British Journal of Biomedical Science, available free for members to download.
+Statements are taken from the three papers above, published in Issue 4 of BJBS (Volume 73, 2016).
+All are available free online to members.

 Mycobacterial infections due to contaminated heater cooler units used in cardiac bypass: an approach for infection control practitioners.

 International Consensus Document (ICON): Common variable immunodeficiency disorders.

 Diagnostic power of laboratory tests for hereditary spherocytosis: a comparison study in 150 patients grouped according to molecular and clinical characteristics.